Last Updated - April 7th, 2022

 One of Canada’s largest industries is and will always be agriculture.
 While a number of processes are becoming mechanized, there will always be work that requires the labour of farmhands.
 As spring is looming on the horizon, a new season is too, and with that comes an immense harvest and all the hard work that surrounds it.
-So, where will you find the best agricultural jobs in Canada in 2021?
+So, where will you find the best agricultural jobs in Canada in 2021-22 and beyond?

 The answer may surprise you.
 While there is a lot of grain and legume farmland in the central provinces of Canada, these are also the most automated types of farming.
 It’s in the fruit industry where a lot of opportunity awaits at the right time of year.
 Apricots, apples, cherries, grapes, strawberries and peaches are all very popular crops in Canada, which require a heavy helping of manual labour.